Mads (film): Plot

 As Romain is driven away, the van nearly hits Anaïs, who is en route to a ridesharing vehicle.
 In the car, she begins experiencing tics similar to Romain's.
-Noticing that they are being trailed, the driver exits the car to confront the followers and is immediately killed by the paramilitary.
+Noticing that they are being trailed, the driver exits the car to confront the followers and is immediately killed by the paramilitary group.
 Anaïs attempts to drive away, though one of her tires is blown out.
 After uncontrollably convulsing on the street, she flees on foot and is repeatedly shot, though she is unaffected.

-Anaïs hides in the restroom of a nearby bar, with the paramilitary arriving shortly afterward and slaughtering the other patrons.
+Anaïs hides in the restroom of a nearby bar, with the paramilitary force arriving shortly afterward and slaughtering the other patrons.
 She escapes out a window and calls Julia, arranging a rendezvous at a nearby bridge.
 On her way, she begins animalistically screeching as her physical tics grow more intense.
-After attacking a passerby and stealing a man's bike, she meets with Julia, who places Anaïs on the back of her motorised scooter, intending to take her to the hospital.
+Emergency warning sirens are heard while Anaïs attacks a passerby and steals a man's bike.
+She meets with Julia, who places Anaïs on the back of her motorised scooter, intending to take her to the hospital.
 During the ride, Anaïs repeatedly grabs and smears blood on Julia, forcing Julia to shove her off of the scooter as a siren blares.
 She leaves Anaïs behind, promising to get help.

 Julia's physically disabled mother calls, saying that she is unable to move and has been abandoned by Julia's sister, Alice.
 Julia rushes home with Anaïs in pursuit, who both begs for help and threatens to eat her.
 She makes it to her apartment building, narrowly escaping Anaïs in the elevator.
 The building's power goes out, trapping her as she hears Anaïs devouring one of her neighbours.
 Alice approaches the elevator to free Julia, but is executed by the paramilitary.

 The power returns and Julia makes her way to her mother's apartment, where she finds Anaïs eating her mother's face.
 Julia runs upstairs and is stopped by another paramilitary member, Noa, who tells her to be silent before searching for Anaïs.
 Anaïs suddenly attacks Noa's leg before being overpowered and repeatedly shot in the head.
-Noa removes her mask and, upon realizing that she was bitten by Anaïs, hands Julia her rifle and kills herself.
+Noa removes her mask and, upon realizing that she was bitten by Anaïs, hands Julia her rifle and kills herself with her sidearm.
 Julia maniacally laughs and slouches against the window, cradling the rifle as explosions and gunfire ravage the city behind her.
 But as she places the rifle next to her, she breaks down screaming and crying as the credits roll.